portworx/katacoda-scenarios/deploy-px-k8s/etcd.md

-PX relies on an external key value database (KVDB) like `etcd` or `consul` to store it's cluster discovery and bootstrap information.
+PX relies on an key value database (KVDB) like `etcd` to store it's cluster discovery and bootstrap information.
+For this demo environment we will install on the is suitable for a demo scenario.

 ### Step: Create an etcd instance